RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 If you make changes to any CSS, run `make css` to regenerate `build/css/all.css`.

+We are transitioning towards using [BEM notation](http://getbem.com/) for CSS classes.
+Please bear this in mind when contributing to our codebase and providing new classes or modifying existing classes.
+This simplifies our CSS and makes it easier to manage.

 ### Beware of bundle sizes

 When adding CSS content, while testing you may face an error such as this for example: